zwave-js/ZWaveJS.NET/README.md

 ZWaveJS.NET is a class library developed in .NET Core 3.1, it exposes the zwave-js Driver in .NET, opening up the ability to use its runtime directly in .NET applications.

-The library closely replicates the structure of the zwave-js API.
+The library closely follows the structure of the zwave-js API.

 Examples:
-`Driver.Controller.isHealNetworkActive`
+`Driver.Controller.BeginHealingNetwork()`
 `Driver.Controller.Nodes.Get(4).GetDefinedValueIDs()`
 `Driver.Controller.Nodes.Get(4).SetValue(<ValueID>, <Value>, <SetValueOptions>)`